jncraton/operating-systems-cpsc4420/lectures/32-file-system-implementation.md

 ## Sparse Files

 - It is not necessary for empty blocks to be backed by actual storage
-- A large file use sparsely need not take up the full file size on disk
+- A large file used sparsely need not take up the full file size on disk

 ## Example